DLP

 Note

 Additional validators can be added to the system.
 For example validators that match certain company specific values.
-Please contact us if additional validators are needed.
+Please contact us if additional validators are required.

 Action

-If the pattern was matched (and the threshold was reached), the configured action is executed.
+When the pattern matches and the threshold is reached, the system carries out the action you configured.
 The following actions are supported:

 Warn

-The Warn action will send an email containing a warning.
-Depending on the DLP settings, the warning email will be sent to the sender of the email and/or to the DLP managers.
+The Warn action sends a warning email.
+Depending on your DLP settings, the warning is sent to the message sender, the DLP managers, or both.

 Must Encrypt

-The Must Encrypt action will flag the email to mandatory encryption.
-When flagged, If the email cannot be encrypted, the email will not be sent and the sender will be notified.
+Use Must Encrypt to require encryption for the email.
+If the email cannot be encrypted, it will not be sent, and you will be notified.

 Quarantine